 God said there was to be blessing to come upon mankind, despite this terrible fall.
 He gave a promise to Eve, of the coming of the Gospel.
 In Genesis 3:13-19 we can discover what God ordained would happen regarding the woman, Eve.
 First of all, He gave a wonderful promise in verse 13 that her seed would crush the serpent’s head.
 This is the first mention of the gospel.

 Jesus Christ was the seed who crushed Satan on the Cross.
 The other part of the promise was fulfilled in Satan’s “biting of the Saviour’s heel”, allowed by God.
 Christ was the seed of Abraham, of the line of Seth, Eve’s son, to whom were given the promises, Galatians 3:16.
 The family of Adam ended in Christ.
-He was the last Adam, 1 Corinthians 15:45.
-The last Adam, Jesus, was the spiritual seed of Eve.
+He was the second Adam, 1 Corinthians 15:45.
+The second Adam, Jesus, was the spiritual seed of Eve.
 This godly line went through Abraham, to Isaac and then finally to Christ.
-Then a new family was commenced, from the seed of Christ who is also the Son of God (Isaiah 53:10), the last Adam who has restored the believers from the Adamic family to the likeness of God.
+A new family was commenced, as seed of Christ who is also the Son of God (Isaiah 53:10), the second Adam who has restored the believers from the Adamic family to the likeness to God.

 Perhaps some explanation of both Isaiah 14 regarding Babylon and Ezekiel 28 about Tyre, would be appropriate.
 The general view of those chapters that it refers to Satan, was never taught by the early church.
 It became a doctrine when Jerome of the Roman Catholic Church, in the fourth century, and Tertullian whose doctrines generally tended to error, in the early third century, introduced the idea.
 It was carried on right through the Middle Ages until the Protestant Reformation, when both Luther and Calvin rejected it.
 It is sad that many of those wrong beliefs from the Catholic Church still exist in Pentecostal and Charismatic and Protestant circles.